bwmilby/lc-misc/ScriptTracker/README.md

 a separate file).
 Stack level preferences are stored in each mainstack as a custom property set.

+* **Script Tracker**:  Options to sync on save and to use external editor.
+* **Options**:  Export method (binfile/file), digest type (MD5/SHA-1), diff
+context lines, custom property set name
+* **Defaults**:  Initial settings when tracking a stack for the first time.
+Paths are relative to the mainstack file.
+* **Stack**:  Settings for the stack currently being tracked.
+If the locations are changed, new locations will be used on the next sync operation.

 The Log will provide the time taken for an export and list each file that was touched.
 Some error messages will get displayed there.